vismantic-ohtuprojekti/qualipy/docs/api.rst

 Return value
 ============
-All filters return a float value where 0.0 indicates negative (for example 0.0 from blur detection indicates that image is not blurred) and 1.0 indicates that positive.
-When prediction which is near 0.5 is returned filter is more uncertain about the classification.
+All filters return a float value between 0 and 1, where 0.0 indicates negative (for example 0.0 in blur detection indicates that the image is not blurred) and 1.0 indicates positive.
+When the prediction near 0.5 is returned, the filter is more uncertain about the classification.

 .. include:: whole_blur.rst